WrightonLabCSU/DRAM/README.md

 gene database has been provided and UniRef90 is not used then memory usage is around 100 GB of RAM.
 If KOfam is used to annotate KEGG and UniRef90 is not used then less than 50 GB of RAM is required.
 DRAM can be run with any number of processors on a single node.

+## Citing DRAM
+The DRAM manuscript is available as a preprint [here](https://www.biorxiv.org/content/10.1101/2020.06.29.177501v1).
+If DRAM helps you out in your research then please cite it.